cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 - The result also found that the infected host address is successfully establish a network connection with this malicious IP address  `192.168.250.20`.

-To find the domain name of  Cerber ransomware, I used the malicious IP address and specific time it established a connection (08/24/2016:17:15:12) with the following spl query:
+To find the domain name of  Cerber ransomware, I used the malicious IP address and specific time it established a connection (08/24/2016:17:15:12) with the following SPL query:

 ```
 index=botsv1 sourcetype=stream:dns earliest="08/24/2016:17:15:12" latest="08/24/2016:17:15:13" src_ip=192.168.250.100 dest_ip=192.168.250.20